swh427/PycharmProjects_RM/readme.txt

-this is a git reaed me
+this is a git reaed me!